Entry deadline extended to 7 August

 Tips for successful entries:

 - Preparation is key.
 Read the criteria carefully and allow yourself plenty of time to develop a well thought-out entry.
 Don’t get caught out by the deadline.
-This year it is 17 July 2015.
+The final deadline is 7 August 2015.

 - Remember you can enter more than one category – doing so will increase your chances of winning!
 But ensure that you address the criteria with each entry – the categories have individual requirements.